PubuduJ/google-homepage-clone/README.md

 #### Used Source-Code Editor
 - Visual Studio Code

+## How to use ?
+This project can be used by cloning the project to your local machine.

+1. Clone the project using `git clone https://github.com/PubuduJ/google-homepage-clone.git` terminal command.
+2. Open the project from **Visual Studio Code**.
+3. Run the project using **Live Server**
+- Live server can be installed to the VS Code from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Credits
 This project was carried out under the guidance of the [IJSE](https://www.ijse.lk/) Direct Entry Program 9.